ttsubo2000/esi-internal-investigation/04_firewall/11_firewall_interface.md

 ![scope](../images/ESI_Sequence_diagram.002.png)

 ### Outline
-First of all, Gohan has received JSON data for "Create Firewall Interface" in HTTP Methods from client.
+First of all, Gohan has received JSON data for "Update Firewall Interface" in HTTP Methods from client.

 * Checking JSON data at post method
 ```